 Yi Jun was naturally drawn to wushu from a young age.
 "As a child, I was fascinated by Chinese wuxia films like Jet Li's Once Upon a Time in China series as well as Japanese manga (comics) like Dragon Ball."
-But it was not until 1999 - when Yi

-Jun was 14 - that she realised learning wushu was a possibility.
-A family friend, who was a stunt double at MediaCorp
+But it was not until 1999 - when Yi Jun was 14 - that she realised learning wushu was a possibility.

-EVEN DURING WUSHU COMPETITIONS, YOU WILL FIND COMPETITORS CHEERING EACH OTHER ON.
+66 EVEN DURING WUSHU COMPETITIONS, YOU WILL FIND COMPETITORS CHEERING EACH OTHER ON 99